Posted on November 2020 By Tracey Mesken

 “The winning artist receives a $500 prize and the artwork has been used to create our 2020 WorkPac NAIDOC week shirt which will be worn by WorkPac staff across Australia.”

-“We are thrilled to congratulate our competition winner Latryce Pearse, a Machine Operator at Rio Tinto’s Gove Operations, said Mr Genn.
+“We are thrilled to congratulate the competition winner Latryce Pearse, a Machine Operator at Rio Tinto’s Gove Operations, said Mr Genn.

 Latryce’s father is Yolngu from Nhulunbuy and her mother is Tahitian (French Polynesian).
 The local language in Nhulunbuy in Yolngu Matha.